SaraMWillis/example-docs/docs/quick_start/common_misconceptions/index.md

 ### **If I allocate more CPUs to my job, my software will use them**

-Most software needs to be designed to use multiple CPUs as part of its execution.
+Software needs to be designed to use multiple CPUs as part of its execution.
 You will need to ensure your software has the capability to make use of multiple CPUs for it to be able to take advantage of additional hardware.
 The job scheduler only provides the resources, the code itself is what needs to know how to make use of them.

 ### **If I allocate more nodes (physical computers) to my job, my software will use them**